maferrag/6G-Bench/README.md

 - policy and SLA constraints,
 - agent operational context,

-the model must select the action that **minimizes worst-case future regret** over a finite horizon.
+The model must select the action that **minimizes worst-case future regret** over a finite horizon.

 All questions are **multiple-choice (A–D)** but require:
 - multi-step quantitative reasoning,